Bimaristan: Function and organization

 One of the most remarkable contributions of the Islamic hospitals was the organizational structure itself and how it functioned in Islamic culture.
 These contributions still influence contemporary medical practice.
 For example, bimaristans kept written records of patients and their medical treatment—the first written medical histories for patients.
-Students were responsible in keeping these patient records, which were later edited by doctors and referenced in future treatments.
+Students were responsible for keeping these patient records, which were later edited by doctors and referenced in future treatments.

 The first documented general hospital arose in Baghdad in 805, built by the caliph Harun al-Rashid and his vizier, Yahya ibn Khalid.
 Although not much is known about this hospital due to poor documentation, the system of the general hospital itself set forth an example for the many other hospitals to come.
 By the year 1000, Baghdad had five more hospitals.
 As new hospitals were built throughout the Islamic world, they followed similar organizational structures to the hospital in Baghdad.

 The typical hospital was divided into departments such as systemic diseases, surgery, and orthopedics, with larger hospitals having more diverse specialties.
-"Systemic diseases" was the rough equivalent of today's internal medicine and was further divided into sections such as fever, infections and digestive issues.
+"Systemic diseases" was the rough equivalent of today's internal medicine and was further divided into sections such as fever, infections, and digestive issues.
 Every department had an officer-in-charge, a presiding officer and a supervising specialist.
 The hospitals also had lecture theaters and libraries.
-Hospitals staff included sanitary inspectors, who regulated cleanliness, and accountants and other administrative staff.
+Hospitals staff included sanitary inspectors who regulated cleanliness, accountants, and other administrative staff.
 The hospitals were typically run by a three-person board comprising a non-medical administrator, the chief pharmacist, called the shaykh saydalani, who was equal in rank to the chief physician, who served as mutwalli (dean).
 Medical facilities traditionally closed each night, but by the 10th century laws had been passed to keep hospitals open 24 hours a day.